Recommendations

 Closure Date:

-25 We recommended that the facility ensure clinician reassessment for continued emergency airway management competency includes all required subject matter content elements and a written exam and that facility managers monitor compliance.
+We recommended that the facility ensure that clinician reassessment for continued emergency airway management competency includes one of the three required components and that facility managers monitor compliance.

 Closure Date: